 Skip to content

-World Glaucoma Day shines a spotlight on this condition, emphasizing the importance of regular eye examinations to catch it early.
-By the time noticeable changes occur, significant damage may have already happened.
+World Glaucoma Day shines a spotlight on this condition, emphasizing the importance of regular, comprehensive eye examinations to catch it early.
+By the time noticeable changes occur, significant damage may have already happened, and vision lost to glaucoma cannot be restored.

-Raising awareness about glaucoma is crucial because it is a leading cause of preventable blindness worldwide.
-The disease affects millions globally, and many remain undiagnosed due to its asymptomatic nature in the early stages.
+Raising awareness about glaucoma is crucial because it is a leading cause of irreversible vision loss worldwide.
+It affects millions of people globally, and a significant portion remain undiagnosed, partly because early glaucoma rarely comes with dramatic warning signs.

 How to Celebrate World Glaucoma Day